JulianRuano/software_engineering_II_lessons/design_patterns/creational/factory.md

 ## 😟 Problem

 Imagine you are developing an application to manage different types of files.
-Every time you want to create a file object (TextFile, ImageFile, AudioFile), you would have to instantiate the concrete class directly.
+Every time you want to create a file object (`TextFile`, `ImageFile`, `AudioFile`), you would have to instantiate the concrete class directly.

 ```java
 public interface File {